colingreen/django-trytag/README.md

 # django-trytag
 A simple try...except tag for debugging and bodging Django templates.

+Sometimes, to get your chickens and eggs in order, you need to suppress Django template errors...

 ## Usage
 Add `trytag` to your installed apps.